peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Gaussian_Copula></a>
 #### Gaussian Copula

-Another way to generate correlated random numbers is to use a [multivariate normal distribution](#Multivariate_Normal_Distribution), then apply the normal distribution's cumulative distribution function to the resulting numbers to get uniformly-distributed numbers.
+Another way to generate correlated random numbers is to use a [multivariate normal distribution](#Multivariate_Normal_Distribution), then convert the resulting numbers to uniformly-distributed numbers.
 In the following pseudocode, which generates correlated uniformly-distributed random numbers this way:

 - The parameter `covar` is the covariance matrix for the multivariate normal distribution.
 - `erf(v)` is the [error function](https://en.wikipedia.org/wiki/Error_function) of the variable `v`.
 It's provided here because some popular programming languages, such as JavaScript at the time of this writing, don't include a built-in version of `erf`.
 In the method, `EPSILON` is a very small number to end the iterative calculation.